Abraham's sacrifice

 2- God also made the concession of intervening to save prophet Muhammad when he almost succumbed to the wishes of the disbelievers who urged him to fabricate something else besides the Quran and attribute it to God.
 This would have indeed been a great sin:

-They almost diverted you (O Muhammad) from what We revealed to you so that you would fabricate something else and attribute it to Us, and then they would have considered you a friend.
+They almost tempted you (O Muhammad) away from what We revealed to you so that you would fabricate something else and attribute it to Us, and then they would have considered you a friend.

 And had We not made you stand firm, you almost leaned towards them a little.
 17:73-74